ansible/vscode-ansible/docs/development/webview_guide.md

 ## Implementation steps

-This guide outlines the steps that we follow to create and implement a Webview in the vscode-ansible extension.
-This might be different from how other extension implement the same thing.
+This guide outlines the steps to create and implement a Webview in the vscode-ansible extension.
+This might differ from the implementation for other extensions.

 ### Step 1: Contribute a command

-Define a command in the `package.json` of the extension.
+Define a command in the `package.json` for the extension.
 Implement this command in the extension code to register and trigger the Webview.

 ```json